 20mph Speed Limit

+Aberdeen City Council will now be expanding the areas covered by 20mph speed limit more widely across the city.
 20mph will now be the standard speed limit on most of the road in the built up/residential areas of Aberdeen.

 Background

 The Scottish Government published a ‘Scotland’s Road Safety Framework to 2030’ in February 2021.
 The Framework highlights The Scottish Government’s vision to have the best road safety performance in the world by 2030 and an ambitious long-term goal where no one is seriously injured or killed on Scottish roads by 2050.
-Through this framework, The Scottish Government aim to improve road safety and half road deaths by 2030 and achieve Vision Zero by 2050.
+Through this framework, the Scottish Government aim to improve road safety and half road deaths by 2030 and achieve Vision Zero by 2050.
 To achieve this goal, the Scottish Government developed a national strategy for 20 mph zones and limits in Scotland.
 The strategy aims to expand 20mph speed limits across Scotland, and to ensure all appropriate roads in built-up areas have a safer speed limit of 20mph by 2025.

-This strategy is expected to bring about
+This strategy is expected to bring about:

-• a reduced perception of road danger
+• a reduced perception of road danger;

-• a change in social and cultural attitudes towards vehicular speed and road safety as a 20mph speed limit will be the norm in urban areas
+• a change in social and cultural attitudes towards vehicular speed and road safety as a 20mph speed limit will be the norm in urban areas;

-• reduced collision risk and severity
+• reduced collision risk and severity;

 Assessment criteria